 Two degrees, four degrees, no more please

 About two years ago, the Hadley Centre for Meteorological Research provided an update, indicating that, in the absence of complete economic collapse, we’re committed to a global average temperature increase of two degrees Celsius.
 Considering the associated feedbacks, such an increase likely spells extinction of the Homo sapiens sapiens, the “wise” ape.
 After all, such a rapid and profound increase in the global average temperature probably leads to release of methane hydrates from the deep sea, combustion of peat from the world’s northern regions, and reduced albedo (the latter a result of reduced cover of ice and snow).
 Each of these feedbacks enhances the likelihood of “runaway” greenhouse gasses once we cross the Rubicon of two degrees.
 But the models also fail to include an important point: we can and almost certainly will reduce greenhouse gas emissions by a staggering amount within the next few years, especially with the help of devices (such as those from companies similar to Flow Meters) that can measure the level of gases flowing from industrial businesses.
 This modern technology could help reduce industrial gas release.
+These improvements in technology will be very beneficial to industries that often use a variety of different gases for various reasons, whether they be hazardous or high in purity it will be of importance to measure leakage or over-consumption.
+Especially if an industrial business uses the like of this PDC Machines nitrogen gas compressor for industrial applications, it would be essential to measure the flow of gas and the efficiency of use.

 Late last year, the United Nations Environment Programme concluded we’re committed to an increase of 3.5 degrees Celsius by 2100, thus leaving little doubt about human extinction by then unless we change course quickly and dramatically.
 A few weeks later, Chris West of the University of Oxford’s UK Climate Impacts Programme indicated we can kiss goodbye two degrees as a target: four is the new two, and it’s coming by mid-century.
 In a typical disconnect from reality, the latest scenarios do not include potential tipping points such as the release of carbon from northern permafrost or the melting of undersea methane hydrates.
 Importantly, they also fail to include the prospect of reduced greenhouse gas emissions, which certainly will occur when the ongoing economic collapse is complete.